 In the digital space, Lance has worked as a writer, producer or director on comedies for Fox, Z.com, GQ and Conde Nast.
 Lance served as a founding producer on HuffPost Live where he created two weekly series — the political round table show “Political Junkies” and “The Writers’ Room,” an entertainment industry insider series.
 HuffPost Live was named Mashable’s Best Media Innovation of 2012 and earned a Webby Award in 2013.
 Lance Khazei was named a producer to watch in 2015 by Indie’s UNITE!

 Lance Khazei is breaking through as a director of ascending comedy talent and award winning film on the festival circuit.
 FOX Digital hired Lance to write and direct his sports competition comedy “BRA League,” featuring Rob Delaney of Amazon’s “Catastophe.”
-“NAMCAR Night Race,” an independent comedy Lance wrote, directed and executive produced, screened in 2016 and 2017 to thirteen wins and twenty-one nominations on the festival circuit in Houston, Austin, Studio City, Hollywood, Los Angeles, New York, Chicago, Portland, Paris, Romania and Punjab, India.
+“NAMCAR Night Race,” an independent comedy Lance wrote, directed and executive produced, has screened to thirty-one film festival wins and honors worldwide in 2017.
 The mock reality competition show about an adult league of model car racers stars Theo Von of Netflix’s “No Offense” and Scout Durwood of MTV’s “Mary + Jane.”
-Lance’s animated short “Crayos” won the Audience Award at the DMOFF and DSOFF festivals in January of 2017.
+Lance’s animated short “Crayos” won the Audience Award at the DMOFF and DSOFF festivals in 2017.
 Crayos has a fan in producer Norman Lear who comments, “It is rare to find an original idea in the marketplace of sitcoms these days.
 But Lance Khazei has done it with Crayos.
 The animation style, characters and raw story lines are fresh, interesting and hilarious.”